OpenElectionData/scrape-the-vote/README.md

 ## Scrapers
 Each election will be it's own module.
 The scraper will be placed in the `__init__.py` of the module.

-Scrapers are subclasses of scraperlib.Scraper, and most contain
+Scrapers are subclasses of scraperlib.Scraper, and must contain

 - `election_id` attribute
+- `crawl` method.
+This method should be a generator that yields a tuple `(url, metadata, post_data)` for each image, where:
+  - `url` is the url of the image
+  - `metadata` is any information about the hierarchy of the pages to get to the image, represented as a string (e.g. `'/ATLANTIDA/LA CEIBA/CENTRO EVANGELICO BETHEL/1'`)
-- `scrape` method.
-The scrape method should be a generator that yields a tuple like `('url_to_image', None)` if we can GET the image or or `(base_url, data)` if we have to make a POST request to get the image, where `data` is the post request.
+  - `post_data` is None if we can GET the image, or the post data if we have to make a POST request

+The `dc_project` attribute specifies the name of the DocumentCloud project where images will be uploaded.

 ## Scraper Runners
 The `stv` command line tool will be responsible for doing a few things